 - Economies are slowly restarting, but at different paces.
 We are tracking the evolution of the virus and mobility.
-The longer it takes for activity to restart, the more cracks might appear in the financial system and productive capacity. - Shutdown measures are gradually being lifted in areas where infection rates have slowed, such as in North Asia and Europe.
-A surge in infections in U.S. Southern and Western states has partly reversed reopening measures there. - The nature of the activity rebound will depend on the path of the outbreak, delivery of policy response and potential changes to consumer and corporate behaviors.
+The longer it takes for activity to restart, the more cracks might appear in the financial system and productive capacity. - Activity has restarted in North Asia and Europe, albeit with localized lockdowns to contain virus clusters.
+Surging infections in U.S. Sunbelt states have reversed reopening measures and started to affect activity there. - The nature of the activity rebound will depend on the path of the outbreak, delivery of policy response and potential changes to consumer and corporate behaviors.
 Success will not just be about restarting the economy and containing the virus but balancing both objectives. - Market implication: We are moderately pro-risk, and express it in an overweight to credit in strategic, long-term portfolios.
 We prefer Europe among cyclical equity exposures on a tactical horizon.